cs100/template-lab-x-github-actions/README.md

 ```
 and we can see the output of our commands as well as the command that was run.

-Now, it's bad practice to commit directly on GitHub and to commit directly to the *main* branch so let's get setup the Actions to run on a different branch and complete developing on it.
+Now, it's bad practice to commit directly on GitHub and to commit directly to the *main* branch so let's setup the Actions to run on a different branch and complete developing on it.
 Log in to **Hammer** and navigate to where you have been keeping your CS100 labs.
 Clone the repo you've been working on (`git clone ...`) and create a new branch to work on.
 ```
 git checkout -b <netid>/ci_setup
 ```